latpong22/GoGuardian_Depose/README.md

 step 3 copy the DNS IP into your chromebook.

+Step 4
+Go to chrome-extension://haldlgldplgnggkjaafhelgiaglafanh

+Step 5
+Flip the "allow file access" switch to trigger a reset and redownload of the blocking and enforcment policy

 # Method 2 Use my DNS

 Step 1 Use this DNS